Doly02/ipk-proj-1/README.md

 ├── test/                   # Test files
 │   ├── unit-tests/         # Tests for routine operations over messages, inputs, and arguments │   │
-│   └── tests-with-server/  # Tests of Communication With Server
+│   └── tests-with-server/  # Tests of communication with Server
 │
-├── doc/                    # Documentation files and resources │   └── doxygen/            # Directory of Doxygen Documentation
+├── doc/                    # Documentation files and resources │   └── pics/               # Directory of pictures used in README.md
 │
 ├── Makefile                # Makefile for compiling the project │